Almost everyone can use these simple principles to win more sales.

-If there were such a thing as a sales success formula that people could use to learn how to sell, it would have to have the flexibility to produce a different solution for every situation.
+If there were such a thing as a sales success formula for those who are learning how to sell, it would have to have the flexibility to produce a different solution for every situation.
 Yet there are a few fundamentals that are often overlooked.

 The following four practical principles and practices will help anyone increase their chances of winning more business.

 1. Doing things right is a waste of time if you don't first choose the right things to do.